 The center is fully licensed and located on the golf course, so it’s a bit away from the ski action at the Village.
 Plan your logistics accordingly.
 The center does have a free parking lot and is right on the Northstar shuttle so you have a lot of options for transportation.
 You can drop-off kids as early as 8:30 a.m. and final pickup is at 4:30 p.m., so it gives you time to get from the Village down the mountain if you are picking up older kids at the end of the day from ski school.

-At $219 a day, Minors Camp is certainly pricey – about the same price as ski school.
+At $220 a day ($238 peak), Minors Camp is certainly pricey – close to the same price as ski school.
 But it saves having to bring grandma and grandpa or a babysitter along which obviously brings extra lodging costs.
 Lunch and snacks are included.
 Pack a set of snow clothes (including boots) because the kids love going outside onto the enclosed playground in the snow when weather allows.

-My son has been to Minors Camp on several different occasions this season and simply adores what he calls “snow preschool.”
+My son went to Minors Camp on multiple different occasions during the ski season when he was 3 years old.
+He simply adored what he called “snow preschool.”
 The teachers are loving and caring and all the toys and games are pretty much a children’s wonderland.
-In fact, he loved Minors Camp so much that he was disappointed to have to go back to his very amazing regular preschool – oops!
+In fact, he loved Minors Camp so much that he was disappointed to have to go back to his very amazing regular preschool that year – oops!

 Where to Stay at Northstar with Kids